 Ageing Chronic disease

-In Switzerland, about 65% of the residents of long-term-care facilities (LTCFs) have dementia, which is associated with individual suffering and an overall high level of care needs.
-There is an international consensus that so-called “person-centred care” is the optimal form of care provision for this group.
-The complex challenges posed by the behavioural and psychological symptoms associated with dementia make a person-centred care approach indispensable.
-Remarkably, no extensive systematic effort has been undertaken in German-speaking countries to advance the implementation of this approach in LTCFs.
-In the context of the socio-political challenges related to long-term care, such as underfunding and workforce retention issues, care provided for dementia patients demands immediate attention.
-ERNA will address this by promoting person-centred practice in LTCFs, with the aim of enhancing team functionality and ultimately improving the quality of life for those living with dementia.
+In Switzerland, around 65% of people in long-term care have dementia, which is associated with individual suffering and a high overall care requirement.
+Internationally, there is consensus that so-called ‘person-centred care’ is the optimal form of care for people in nursing homes.
+It is noteworthy that no comprehensive systematic efforts have been made in German-speaking countries to advance the implementation of this approach in long-term care.
+In the context of the socio-political challenges in the field of long-term care, such as underfunding and staff shortages, collaboration with relatives requires immediate attention.
+ERNA will address this by promoting person-centred practices in Swiss nursing homes to improve team functionality and foster collaboration with relatives.

 ERNA consists of two work packages:

-The ERNA study uses a simple crossover randomised controlled trial (RCT) to investigate its endpoints during WP1.
-Long-term dementia care teams are randomised to one of two possible sequences (N = 44).
-In WP1, a linear mixed model will be fitted to each of the four co-primary endpoints, using period, treatment and period:treatment interaction as fixed effects and subject as random intercepts.
-In the crossover analysis, the period:treatment interaction effect is confounded with the sequence (group) effect.
-Following the principles of action research, PPI focus groups will assess the clinical relevance of the intervention intended to promote person-centred care in WP2.
-The focus groups will be analysed using the content analysis approach of Mayring.
-The trial will be conducted over 36 months.
+The clinical trial uses a randomised controlled crossover design (RCT) to examine its endpoints during WP2.
+Teams in Swiss nursing homes will be randomly assigned to one of two possible sequences (N = 44).
+A linear mixed model will be applied to each of the four co-primary endpoints, using period, treatment, and interaction between period and treatment as fixed effects and subjects as random sections.
+In the crossover analysis, the interaction effect between period and treatment is confused with the sequence (group) effect.
+Following the principles of action research, patient and public focus groups will evaluate the clinical relevance of the intervention to promote person-centred care in WP2.
+The focus groups will be evaluated using Mayring's content-analytical approach.
+The study will be conducted over 36 months.

 Research team